ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h5>Querying data</h5>
 <div style="height: 20px;"></div>

-To query this data we use the industry standard **Table Access Protocol (TAP)** which uses **AQDL (Astronomical Query Data Language)** - akin to SQL for astronomical databases - as queries.
+To query this data we use the industry standard <strong>Table Access Protocol (TAP)</strong> which uses <strong>AQDL (Astronomical Query Data Language)</strong> - akin to SQL for astronomical databases - as queries.
 Use Python's <code>requests</code> package to access NASA data using TAP protocol.
 I've written a short SQL (technically AQDL) queries which paired with <code>requests</code> grabs these columns:

 <p align="center">
   <code>